How your operation gets ready.

 - Owner named

-The map evolves with the work.
-Calibration findings update the competency tiers.
+The map evolves with the work and updates both populations.
+Calibration findings update the competency tiers, the onboarding ladder, and the AI's prompt structure.
 Onboarding self-improves.
-Ramp velocity decreases each quarter.
+Ramp velocity decreases each quarter and AI drift gets caught at the prompt line.

 - Self-improving map